nelsonleone/TodoApp-by-Nelson/README.md

 # TodoApp-by-Nelson
-# Built after my learning session on BASIC REACT .
+ Built after my learning session on BASIC REACT .
 .
-It has SignUp Functionaltiy
+It has SignUp Functionaltiy and i used A Lazyloading Libray to load the user's prefered Bg image.

 ### LIVE PREVIEW : https://preeminent-conkies-8a5d90.netlify.app/